Busting Bad Behaviors

 It was my turn to laugh.
 “How might this metaphor apply to your life?”
 I asked.

 She shrugged, rolling her large dark eyes expressively.
-“I’m sure and certain you’re about to tell me!” she said.
+“I’m sure and certain you’re about to tell me!”

 “Metaphor,” I repeated.

 “But I still don’t like being told to get my...”
 I held up my hand, signaling that I remembered.